hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 ### bedtools intersect

 The [`bedtools intersect`](https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html) command within bedtools evaluates A (file 1) and finds regions that overlap in B (file 2).
 We will use this command to do both the filtering of peaks (from blacklisted regions) and assessing the overlap of peaks (between replicates).

+> **_NOTE: All of the operations performed below can similarly be used on peaks called from CUT&RUN and ATAC-seq data as well._**

 <p align="center">
 <img src="../img/bedtools_intersect.png" width="600">